30 Jun

 Shrink wrap is the clear film that protects everything from foods to software boxes to even boats.
 Can you recycle shrink wrap?

 Yes you can.
 Shrink wrap falls into category 4: LDPE Low-Density Polyethylene.
-So recycle it as you recycle other items.
+So recycle it as you recycle other plastic bags, usually in a grocery store.
 No need to throw it away.
+These are the items you can do in store:

 Recycle CFL Light bulbs, recycle fluorescent lights

-Recycle CFL – compact fluorescent light bulbs at home improvement stores or hardware stores such as Home Depot.
+Recycle CFL – compact fluorescent light bulbs at home improvement stores or hardware stores such as Ace Hardware, Home Depot.
+Home Depot has bins right next to the door.
+Unfortunately they do not typically take fluorescent tubes.

 TerraCycle makes affordable, eco-friendly products from a wide range of different non-recyclable waste materials.
+They recycle many items you cannot recycle curbside.
 Capri Sun – Honest Kids juice pouches can be recycled by Terracycle as can Candy Wrappers, Starbucks Coffee bags, Zip Loc Bags, pens, Cookie Wrappers, Colgate toothpaste, and more.
 Yes this is more involved, so try to get your local community or school involved.

 Recycle Bike Tires.